 - Support for Windows, Mac OS, Linux, Android, iOS, browsers, and routers

 - No IP address or DNS leaks detected

 - Multiple payment methods including Bitcoin

 - Pre-flashed VPN routers available

-- Limited streaming support, unless you pay for “Streaming Bundle”
+- Limited streaming support, unless you pay extra for “Streaming Bundle”

 - Limited refund window with many exceptions